 So it’s little surprise that questions about how to protect IP has emerged as a core issue for Supercluster projects, especially because all projects require collaboration between private sector companies.
 One source of information is NGen’s Intellectual Property Strategy, now available online.

-The other way to get answers is to contact NGen’s manager of IP Rhonda O’Keefe.
+The other way to get answers is to contact NGen’s VP of IP and Contracts Rhonda O’Keefe.
 In the following short interview, Rhonda explains how IP is treated in Supercluster projects, and why IP is so important in the digital economy.

 Who owns the foreground IP that comes out of Supercluster projects?

 Legally, IP is owned by the person, company or organization that invented it.
 But alternative arrangements, such as sharing IP within certain markets or by technology, are always an option.
 IP developed during NGen funded projects will be owned and controlled by the company that creates it unless you and your partners agree to something different.
 Any arrangement should be negotiated in the Collaboration Agreement that governs the roles and responsibilities of each project participant.